LacroixLaurent/NanoForkSpeed/Forks_Detection/forks_detection.md

 during the pulse.
 The position of this line was the threshold we fixed for our further analysis.
-This threshold was quite similar between all the experiments we analyzed, thus a fixed threshold of 0.02 was chosen to simplify the pipeline.
+This threshold was quite similar between all the experiments we analysed, thus a fixed threshold of 0.02 was chosen to simplify the pipeline.
 We also limit to 5000 the number of reads used for this evaluation to speed up the computation but all the reads can be used by setting